 The Ph.D. program in Educational Psychology with a concentration in School Psychology is accredited by the National Association of School Psychologists (NASP) and the American Psychological Association (APA).
-Students accepted into the Ph.D. program in School Psychology should either hold a master's degree in Psychometry or obtain AA certification in Psychometry within the first three years in the program.
+Students accepted into the Ph.D. program in School Psychology should either hold a master's degree in Psychometry (or related field) or will obtain a master's degree in School Psychometry or master's degree in a related field within the first 3 years in the program.
 For students entering the program with only an undergraduate degree, the Ph.D. concentration in School Psychology is designed to be completed in five years.
 A minimum of 120 semester hours beyond the baccalaureate degree is necessary to earn a doctorate from the Department of Counseling and Educational Psychology.
-For students entering the program with an advanced degree, the Ph.D.
-Program with a concentration in School Psychology will require a minimum of three years of formal coursework.
-In addition to required coursework, doctoral students in the School Psychology concentration are required to present a minimum of one refereed presentation at a regional or national conference, submit one manuscript to a refereed journal, or seek to publish one book chapter or formal test review.
+For students entering the program with an advanced degree, the Ph.D. program with a concentration in School Psychology will require a minimum of three years of formal coursework.
+In addition, doctoral students in the School Psychology concentration are required to present a minimum of one refereed presentation at a regional or national conference, submit one manuscript to a refereed journal, or seek to publish one book chapter or formal test review.
 Doctoral School Psychology students must also pass three examinations including the PRAXIS II in School Psychology (i.e., students must obtain a passing score as outlined by the National Association of School Psychologists), doctoral written comprehensive exam, and doctoral oral comprehensive exam.
 Also, students are required to complete a 2000-hour internship (APA-accredited preferred).

-The deadline for applications to all programs (Ph.D. and Ed.S.) is January 15.
-For further information, write to the Graduate Coordinator.
+The deadline for applications to the Ph.D. program is January 15.
+For further information, please contact the Graduate Coordinator.